 Most people with sleep apnea never know they have it and so remained undiagnosed and untreated for their entire lives.
 It's important to treat sleep apnea before it develops into a severe health disorder.

 If you suspect you might have sleep apnea, call The Dental Care Center in Van Nuys, CA to find out about getting treatment.
 Dr. Suh and his dental staff are all available to heal your oral health problems.

 Why People Snore

-Some people are more prone to snoring than others, and snoring can be exacerbated by alcohol, smoking, a deviated septum, hypothyroidism, and other health problems.
-Snorers who are especially loud might even have blocked air passages, which is called obstructive sleep apnea.
+Some people are more prone to snoring than others, and it can be exacerbated by alcohol, smoking, a deviated septum, hypothyroidism, and other health problems.
+Especially loud snorers might even have blocked air passages, which is called obstructive sleep apnea.